DzrStark/DzrStark.github.io/index.md

 Here is **Zirong Ding (DzrStark, 丁梓镕)**.<br>

-I am a fourth-year undergraduate student majoring in *Information Engineering* at **Xidian University (XDU)**.
+I’m an undergraduate student majoring in Information Engineering  at the School of Telecommunications Engineering, **Xidian University (XDU)**.
+I’m expected to graduate in June 2026.

+Starting in September 2026, I’ll be pursuing my **Ph.D.** at the Future Media Lab, Tsinghua Shenzhen International Graduate School (SIGS), **Tsinghua University (THU)** 🎓.

+My research interests revolve around Vision-Language Models (VLMs), Vision-Language-Action (VLA) systems, and Large Language Models (LLMs) for Robotics 🤖.
+I’m passionate about exploring how multimodal intelligence can bridge the gap between perception, understanding, and action.

 If you are interested in any aspect of me, I am always open to discussions and academic collaborations.
-Feel free to reach out to me at — **hc663 [at] cam.ac.uk**
+Feel free to reach out to me at — **dingzrong@gmail.com**

 ---